shopwp/documentation/docs/javascript-actions.md

 # JavaScript Actions

-The below JavaScript actions allow you to hook into various events that run inside the plugin.
-You can do things such as run code after a product is added to the cart, or manually open / close the cart.
+ShopWP allows you to hook into various plugin events with the built-in JavaScript actions.
+For example, detect a variant selection or manually open the cart.

 To get started, follow our [Using JavaScript Hooks](/guides/javascript-hooks) guide first.